Volleyball BC relies on referees in order to host a large number of events such as Provincial and National Championships each year.

 • Game procedures and protocol

-Candidates should expect to write a closed book exam on the rules at the end of the theory clinic.
+Candidates should expect to write a closed book exam on the rules during the practical clinic.

 Hosting a Clinic